 An estimated 25,000 asylum seekers live in the shadow of the nation's capital.
 These men, women and children come to the U.S. because of circumstance--not choice.

 Who is an asylum seeker?

-An asylum seeker is a person who applies for refugee status from the safety of the U.S. Both international and domestic law affirms the right for refugees to seek legal protection in the U.S. at any time.
+An asylum seeker is a person who applies for refugee status from the safety of the U.S. It is not illegal to seek asylum.

 A broken system

 From Persecution to Destitution

-Although 44 countries accept asylum applications, the U.S. is the only country that denies asylum seekers access to critical services and significantly delays permission to work.
-Asylum seekers are among the most underserved refugees in the U.S.
+Although 44 countries accept asylum applications, the U.S. is the only country that denies asylum seekers access to basic services and significantly delays permission to work.
+Asylum seekers endure tremendous hardship as they wait for their legal cases to be considered.